Have you always wanted to get a pup, but your place just isn’t big enough for it?

 9. The Standard Poodle

-Standard here means it’s the original size of 60–70 pounds, not a miniature or toy pup.
+Standard here means it’s the original size of 60–70 pounds, not a toy or miniature Poodle puppy.
 The poodle is a proud and loyal breed that makes for a lifelong companion.

 There’s a myth of them being a bit prissy, but don’t be fooled.
 While these dogs are intelligent and active, they’ll get down in the mud like any other pupper.